grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* [ ] "ok, get the pigeon" "Hershel" "Hershel, and tell Shakes...."
 	* {if this is the more panicked situation, use dialog from later pigeon instance}

+* [ ] Chips confronts Hemi about Percy
+	* "Her stubborn nature is going to kill us all Hemi; just like she killed Gregory"
+	* "I was there too Chips, I don't think there is anything we could have done to save him."

 ### --- (Into Pylon City --- an exotic remote city with junks everywhere; homes built on stilts;  unload cargo at port) (Run to Pylon City, day 5)